thulsonASU/NeurAidBeetlePrototype/README.md

 # How to Use
 The board in it's current state is not designed to suite a wearable device, however can be utilized for demonstration.
 To use the board load the build program found in (build -> sketch_apr21a-001.zip -> sketch_apr21a -> sketch_apr21a.ino). <br />

-<br /> The device will initialize and start collecting ambient microphone data.
+The device will initialize and start collecting ambient microphone data.
 When speaking into the user microphone, it will collect a sample of counts up to the amount of ambient counts collected.
 The system will be delayed before providing the user with feedback.
 The Beetle Prototype is not perfect 100% of the time, but it does provide a confidence rating of 80% correct. <br />

-<br /> Some assembly is required for the prototype board.
+Some assembly is required for the prototype board.
 The main components to connect are going to be the MAX4466 module, the MAX9814 module, the jumpers for the mini DC haptic motor, and connecting the 9 volt batteries. <br />

-<br /> Note: This board is not protected under any warranty and must be constructed carefuly to avoid rapid disassembly. <br />
+Note: This board is not protected under any warranty and must be constructed carefuly to avoid rapid disassembly. <br />

-<br /> First, start by connecting the Vcc, Gnd, and Out pins in series with the MAX4466 module.
+First, start by connecting the Vcc, Gnd, and Out pins in series with the MAX4466 module.
 The module will be facing away from the board and towards the regulator.
 Secondly, connect the vcc, gnd, and out pins in series for the MAX9814 module.
 Skip the gain pin, as that would limit the microphone's sensitivity.
 The module will be facing away from the board and away from the regulator, in the opposite direction to the MAX4466 module.
 Thirdly, connect the yellow wire from the DC haptic motor to the correlating yellow wire for the protoboard; do the same for the green wire.
 Lastly, connect your 9-volt batteries, and tada, you're good to go.<br />

 # All Project Photos